HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 ### Patient Weighted Input Information

-&emsp;&emsp;*(The information and values included here are Draft state and have not been finalized)*
+&emsp;&emsp;*(The information and values included here serve as an example for weights that may be adopted to achieve various threshold levels responders systems may choose to require.)*

 Providing an agreed-upon value for matching (i.e., "weight") to specific Patient information elements included in a match request allows for a degree of matching capability either through profiling the Patient resource or through other potential mechanisms within the guidance.